JoshVandeWalle/OpinionMarket/RisksAndChallenges.md

   - [Swagger](https://app.swaggerhub.com/apis/JoshV3742/Capstone/1.0.0 "Swagger")
 </details>

 OpinionMarket was ambitious in its architectural, technical, and functional scope.
-The lists below shows the project risks and challenges that were overcome.
+The lists below outline the risks and challenges that were overcome.

 ### Risks
 - I had never used a microservice architecture before